Codecademy/docs/content/swiftui/concepts/gestures/gestures.md

   - 'path/iOS-path'
 ---

-Gestures are view modifier used to make the view respond to taps, drags, pinches and other gestures just by adding **Gesture** modifiers to the view.
+Gestures are view modifier's used to make the view respond to taps, drags, pinches and other gestures just by adding **Gesture** modifiers to the view.

 ## Tap Gestures